Find Trade Colleges

 Operation and Control: Controlling operations of equipment or systems.

-Explosives Worker, Ordnance Handling Expert, or Blaster Employment Estimates
+Other Explosives Worker, Ordnance Handling Expert, or Blaster Job Titles

-In 2016, there was an estimated number of 6,300 jobs in the United States for Explosives Worker, Ordnance Handling Expert, or Blaster.
+There were about 6,300 jobs for Explosives Worker, Ordnance Handling Expert, or Blaster in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Explosives Worker, Ordnance Handling Expert, or Blaster by 2026.
 Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 undefined